25 best places to visit in Denmark (by a Dane)

 Read next: Experience the 7 UNESCO sites in Denmark

-Aarhus is my favourite town in Denmark.
+Aarhus is my favorite town in Denmark.
 It’s cultural, historic, charming and a true foodie destination.
 It’s also the second largest city in Denmark after Copenhagen.

 Things not to miss include Den Gamle By (the old town), Aros (Rainbow Panorama), Aarhus cathedral, the Latin Quarter, Åboulevarden Riverfront and the quaint Møllestien.